openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

       age: number = 0
     }
     let b : Person = {name: "Bob", age: 25}
-    let a : Person = name: "Alice", age: 18, } // ok, trailing
-        comma is ignored
+    let a : Person = {name: "Alice", age: 18, } //ok, trailing comma is ignored

 The type of an object literal is always some class *C* that is inferred from the context.
-A type inferred from the context can be either a named class (see :ref:`Object Literal of Class Type`) or an anonymous class created for the inferred interface type (see :ref:`Object Literal of Interface Type`).
+A type inferred from the context can be either a named class (see :ref:`Object Literal of Class Type`), or an anonymous class created for the inferred interface type (see :ref:`Object Literal of Interface Type`).

-A compile-time error occurs if the type of an object literal cannot be inferred from the context, or the inferred type is not a class or interface type.
+A compile-time error occurs if the type of an object literal cannot be inferred from the context, or the inferred type is not a class or an interface type.

 .. index::
    object literal